petershin/liferay-learn/docs/courses/latest/en/commerce-architect/customizing-the-b2b-experience/setting-up-a-workflow-for-buyers.md.md

 1. Go to Clarity's Orders page and select the order submitted by Robert Reed.

 1. There's an option to Approve or Reject the order.
-Choose Approve.
+Choose *Approve*.
 Add a comment and click *Done*.

    ![Approve or reject the order placed by the buyer.](./setting-up-a-workflow-for-buyers/images/01.png)

-   After approving the order, the buyer can log back in and proceed to checkout the order.
+   After approving the order, the buyer can log back in and proceed to check out.
 To do this,

 1. Log back in as Robert Reed (`robert.reed@fabulousframes.com`, `learn`).